my4ng/tac/README.md

 * Use line-buffered output mode (`tac --line-buffered`) if tac is piping into another command rather than writing to the tty directly.
 This gives you "live" streaming of results and lets you terminate much sooner if you're only looking for the first _n_ matches. e.g. `tac --line-buffered access.log | grep foo` will print its first match much, much sooner than `tac access.log | grep foo` would.
 * In the same vein, if you are chaining the output of _n_ utilities, make sure that all commands up to _n_ - 1 are all using line-buffered mode unless you don't care about latency and only care about throughput.
 For example, to print the first two matches for some grep pattern: `tac --line-buffered access.log | grep --line-buffered foo | head -n2`.

-## License and Copyright
+## License

-`tac` is released under the terms of the MIT public license.
-Copyright Mahmoud Al-Qudsi 2017-2021.
-All rights not assigned by the MIT license are reserved.
+Tack is licensed under either [MIT](LICENSE-MIT) and [Apache-2.0](LICENSE-APACHE) at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Contribution

-As an open source project, `tac` would not exist without the tireless efforts of its various contributors - see [CONTRIBUTORS.md](/CONTRIBUTORS.md) for full details.
+As an open source project, Tack would not exist without the tireless efforts of its various contributors - see [CONTRIBUTORS.md](CONTRIBUTORS.md) for full details.